CompuCell3D/PythonScriptingManual/docs/chemotaxis_on_a_cell-by-cell_basis.rst

 Chemotaxis on a cell-by-cell basis
 ==================================

-Just like the secretion is typically defined for cell types the same applies to chemotaxis.
-And similarly as in the case of the secretion there is an easy way to implement chemotaxis on a cell-by-cell basis.
+Just like the secretion is typically defined for cell types, the same applies to chemotaxis.
+And, as in the case of secretion, there is an easy way to implement chemotaxis on a cell-by-cell basis.
-You can find relevant example in ``Demos/PluginDemos/chemotaxis_by_cell_id``.
+You can find a relevant example in ``Demos/PluginDemos/chemotaxis_by_cell_id``.
 Let us look at the code:

 .. code-block:: python